MatteoCalvanico/ProgettoGiocattoloDMA/README.md

 ## Technology used
 - React: used for the front end.
-- Mosquitto: used as a mqtt broker.
+- RabbitMQ: used as a mqtt broker.
 - MongoDB: used to save messages shared with mqtt.
 - Kong Gateway: used as a gateway.

 ### Used Lib
 - Mongoose: used for MongoDB interactions.
 - Fortification: used for endpoints.
-- Mqtt.js: used for Mosquitto interactions.
+- Mqtt.js: used for RabbitMQ interactions.
 - Zod: used for validate endpoint params.